 How much does it cost to do Flyball?

 The Introductory Course Fee of $50 will cover not only the Introductory Course fee but also your membership to Norwest Flyball Club and your flyball equipment levy for the year to 30th June next.
-After you have done the 4 weeks Introductory Course, the ground training fee is $4 per night.
+After you have completed the 6 x week Introductory Course, the ground training fee is $5.00 per night.
 Annual Membership after that is $20 for a Single member or $35 for family membership of 2 people.
 Members are encouraged to purchase a crate if they don’t already have one as you need to have a secure place to put your dog during breaks in training, setting up the gear prior to commencing and later at Demonstrations and Race Meetings.
 When you and your dog are ready to start in Demonstrations and competing in Race Meetings, you will need to join the Australian Flyball Association which currently costs $25 per year.

 What do I need to bring to Tuesday Training?

 Bring yourself and your dog, a flat collar and lead, some treats that are easy to feed and a crate.
 Please ensure you are wearing enclosed, flat shoes such as runners (no thongs).
 We recommend not to feed your dog before training as it will keep them more focused.
 Popular treats are those easily consumed such as small bits of meat or cheese, BBQ chook, anything soft and enticing.
 Please also bring your microchip/pedigree/registration form plus proof of vaccination for viewing before you can commence training.

 What happens if it rains on Tuesday?

 Flyball training may be cancelled if it’s raining or the grounds are too wet.
-A decision is made by no later than 5 pm and a message is posted on both our yahoo groups page for members and our Norwest Training group for members indicating if training is on or cancelled.
+A decision is made by no later than 5pm and a message is posted on both our yahoo groups page for members and our Facebook Norwest Training group for members indicating if training is on or cancelled.

-If I want to find out more before I join, who do I contact – you can email Brian Lindsay directly for more information or send us an enquiry online or message us on Facebook (Norwest Thunderdogs page).
+If I want to find out more before I join, who do I contact – you can send us an enquiry online or message us on Facebook (Norwest Thunderdogs page).
 If you want to talk in person just include your phone number and we will get back to you.